polyadic/funcky-lexer/README.md

 }
 ```

-## implement ILexerRule yourself
+## Implement ILexerRule yourself

-You have even more freedom if you implement the ILexerRule yourself.
+You have even more freedoms if you implement the ILexerRule yourself.
 The interface is very simple and for simple cases you usually only have to implement the Match function.

 ```cs
 public interface ILexerRule